-Included: American Airlines' 'anti-racism' training and America's 'lost Einsteins'
+Included: Why a lack of female inventors is holding back innovation

 Welcome to Included, a weekly round up on the top stories about culture and identity in business and tech.

-This week, we look at American Airlines' new anti-discrimination measures, Massage Envy's latest response to a spate of sexual assault allegations, and more.
+This week, we look at America's "lost Einsteins," the anti-discrimination measures American Airlines are taking, and more.

 American Airlines now requires "anti-racism training"